Table of Contents

-What is a good indoor humidity level in summer?
+What is a good indoor humidity level during the summer?

-It’s important to have ideal indoor humidity summer.
-Excessive humidity does a lot more damage than just making your hair frizzy.
+It’s important to achieve an ideal indoor humidity level for your home during the summer.
+Excessive humidity can do a lot more damage than just making your hair frizzy.
 Excessive moisture can damage and warp the wood in your home.
-It can help create the perfect breeding conditions for mold, too.
+As well, it can help create the perfect breeding conditions for mold, too.
 This can make your home less attractive, and it may even require expensive repairs.

-Breathing in too much water can be bad for your health, too.
-In some cases, it can result in respiratory issues for you and your family.
+Breathing in too much moisture can be bad for your health as well.
+In some cases, this can result in respiratory issues.
 For these reasons, you need to be able to control the level of humidity in your home.
-However, what should humidity be in house in summer?
-One where you feel comfortable in your own home.
-However, there is an exact answer to that question.
+However, what should the humidity of your home be during the summer?
+Fortunately, there is an exact answer to this question.

 Humidity levels are always higher in the summer.
-In fact, we usually associate humidity with hot weather and the summer months.
+We usually associate humidity with hot weather and the summer months.
 Why is this?
 Ultimately, humidity is higher in the summer because warm air holds more moisture.
 In fact, air that is 68 degrees can hold 10 times more water than air that is only 32 degrees.
-When the air holds its full capacity of moisture, it starts to rain to purge the excess moisture.
+When outside air reaches its full capacity for moisture, it starts to rain to purge its excess moisture.

-Since warmer air has the capacity to carry more water before raining, the water stays in the air.
+Since warmer air can carry more water, it can hold more moisture.
 This is what makes the air feel physically thicker.
-With this heaviness, physical activity can feel more difficult.
+Under this heaviness, physical activity can feel more difficult.
 You will also start to sweat extraordinarily quickly.
-If you want to avoid the humidity, it’s best to go outside later in the day.
+If you want to avoid outside humidity during the summer, it’s best to go outside later in the day.
 Humidity is at its peak in the morning.
 People who wake up and go for a run in the morning might want to consider going after work or after dinner instead.

 1. Buy a dehumidifier

-The most obvious way to get moisture out of the air in your home is to buy a dehumidifier.
-This is a device specifically designed to suck the water out of the air and reduce humidity.
+The most obvious way to get the moisture out of your home’s air is to use a dehumidifier.
+This is a device specifically designed to extract water out of the air and reduce humidity.

-Air goes through the refrigerated coils that collect the water.
+Here’s how it works: Air goes through the refrigerated coils that collect the water.
 The water is then collected in an attached container.
-You will have to empty out the container when it gets full.
+Once it gets full of water, you need to empty the container.

 Be sure to put the humidifier in the areas of your home with the most moisture, such as the basement or bathroom.
 You may also put one in the living room or bedroom to give you the best air to breathe while you’re relaxing at home or sleeping.